CCExtractor/website/content/public/gsoc/2022/flood_mobile.md

 ### Your Job

 The project was started in GSoC 21' to be a companion app for the [Flood](https://github.com/jesec/flood) service.
-We utalize its backend and provide a user frendly mobile interface.
+We utilize its backend and provide a user frendly mobile interface.
 This time around we hope to expand on that by integrating

 1. RSS Feed
 2. Notification action support